mahou-anisphia/mahou-anisphia/README.md

 <img align="right" alt="Coding" width="350" style="margin-left: 20px; margin-bottom: 20px;" src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExODM5dmlzaTl5OWlvbW8yaW9qcjZmdGhlMWZiNG4zMXh2azVhdnh2YSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/76JR4yqX2AQTJTgrcj/giphy-downsized-large.gif">

-Like Princess Anisphia—born into privilege but without magic—I found myself managing enterprise platforms without the foundational skills I needed.
+Like Anisphia—born into royalty but without magic—I found myself managing enterprise platforms without the foundational computer science "magic" I needed to truly understand them.

-Instead of accepting it, I'm rebuilding from the ground up.
+I refused to accept that limitation.
+I am rebuilding my skillset from the ground up, treating engineering not as talent, but as a science to be researched and mastered.

 **Current Mission:** Transform from AI-assisted delivery to First-Principles Engineering.

-**The Goal:** Build things that matter, with skills that transfer anywhere in the world.
+**The Goal:** To pass the whiteboard test in a room where Copilot isn't allowed.

 ---